-1. A School Council Project for the whole year working with the Oliver King Foundation to: raise awareness of heart disease in childhood; learn about the importance of defibrillators in the community; raise money to pay for as many defibrillators as possible in the Bootle area.
-An end of year celebration event will take place at Formby Hall on July 8th 2016.
+1. A School Council Project for the whole year: to raise awareness of employability; learn about the importance of work; raise awareness of skills needed for different jobs.
+An end of year celebration event will take place at Crosby Lakeside July 2019.

-6. Subject leader/co-ordinator training events are very successful and take place either every term or every half-term according to demand.
-Almost all the sessions are supported by consultants from a range of sources e.g. Lancashire LA; Liverpool LA; Edge Hill; Hope; Chester University.
-Events are hosted by schools who undertake the host particular subjects for at least one year.
-These are co-ordinated and organised by Thomas Gray.
+4. SENDCO Subject leader training events are very successful and take place either every term or every half-term according to demand.
+Almost all the sessions are supported by consultants from a range of sources.

-7. There has been a particular investment in ‘mastery’ training in both literacy and numeracy this school year and the investment will be continued next year with bookings already in place with two leading external consultants.
+5. There has been a particular investment in ‘mastery’ training in Mathematics this school year and the investment will be continued next year with bookings already in place with a leading external consultant Sarah Martin .

 6. Strand leaders meet for half a day every half term to discuss business, review progress and make plans.
 Each meeting involves a review of ithe small School Improvement Groups action plans.